Roadside Quick Fix Guide for Bicycles

 The final leg to Sun Moon Lake on County Highway 131 is 21 km, with a total ascent of 523 meters, placing you on the northern side of the lake.
 If your hotel is closer to the other side, Provincial Highway 21 is also an alternative choice, covering a distance of 15 km with a total ascent of 582 meters.

 In addition to incorporating this route into the around Taiwan itinerary, another option is to take a train directly to Changhua Station and start the ride from there.
 Here is a list of trains that accommodate unbagged bikes traveling from Songshan Station in Taipei to Changhua Station on a typical weekday.
-For details on checking train schedules for bikes, please refer to this https://www.bikeexpress.com.tw/2020/bikes-on-public-transportation/#trawebsite
+For details on checking train schedules for bikes, please refer to our blog post on how to ride with your bike on public transportation.

 Official Route Changhua to Sun Moon Lake